OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/virtual-machines/azure-cli-arm-commands.md

        -h, --help                                 output usage information
        -v, --verbose                              use verbose output
        --json                                     use json output
-       -g, --resource-group <resource-group>      the name of the resource group -n, --name <name>                          the name of the virtual network -a, --address-prefixes <address-prefixes>  the comma separated list of address prefixes for this virtual network.
+       -g, --resource-group <resource-group>      hello name of hello resource group -n, --name <name>                          hello name of hello virtual network -a, --address-prefixes <address-prefixes>  hello comma separated list of address prefixes for this virtual network.
         For example -a 10.0.0.0/24,10.0.1.0/24.
-        This list will be appended to the current list of address prefixes.
-        The address prefixes in this list should not overlap between them.
-        The address prefixes in this list should not overlap with existing address prefixes in the vnet.
+        This list will be appended toohello current list of address prefixes. hello address prefixes in this list should not overlap between them. hello address prefixes in this list should not overlap with existing address prefixes in hello vnet.

-       -d, --dns-servers [dns-servers]            the comma separated list of DNS servers IP addresses.
+       -d, --dns-servers [dns-servers]            hello comma separated list of DNS servers IP addresses.
-        This list will be appended to the current list of DNS server IP addresses.
+        This list will be appended toohello current list of DNS server IP addresses.

-       -t, --tags <tags>                          the tags set on this virtual network.
+       -t, --tags <tags>                          hello tags set on this virtual network.
         Can be multiple.
-In the format of "name=value".
+In hello format of "name=value".
         Name is required and value is optional.
 For example, -t tag1=value1;tag2.
-        This list will be appended to the current list of tags
+        This list will be appended toohello current list of tags

        --no-tags                                  remove all existing tags
-       -s, --subscription <subscription>          the subscription identifier
+       -s, --subscription <subscription>          hello subscription identifier
 <BR>

     network vnet list [options] <resource-group>

-De opdracht worden alle virtuele netwerken in een resourcegroep.
+Hallo-opdracht worden alle virtuele netwerken in een resourcegroep.

     C:\>azure network vnet list myresourcegroup